hocuscodus/qed-lang/faq.md

 ## What is QED

 QED is a programming language primarily aimed at developing web applications.
 It sits on top of Javascript for developing the GUI related parts in shorter, clearer code than JS.
 From the QED source code, the QED compiler generates the equivalent JS code so your application can be run by existing browser engines without needing any extension.
-There is no QED interpreter, only a compiler to generate JS code.
+There is no QED interpreter/virtual machine, only a compiler to generate plain JS code.

 ## Is QED intended to replace JS?